 Factory farms have pushed small farmers out of business while twenty massive companies produce more than 96% of the nation’s chicken.According to Christopher Leonard, author of The Meat Racket,

-Tyson’s depends on its farmers, but the company’s desire to produce the most meat for the lowest cost has created a system jeopardizing the lives and livelihood of the men and women who do most of the work.
+Tyson depends on its farmers, but the company’s desire to produce the most meat for the lowest cost has created a system jeopardizing the lives and livelihood of the men and women who do most of the work.
 This past April, journalist Nicholas Kristof wrote an exposé in the New York Times highlighting the deep, inherent problems with our current poultry system.
-The piece sheds light on the fact that the poultry industry is systematically inhumane for birds, dangerous for the environment and human health, and unjust for farmers.
+The piece sheds light on the poultry industry’s systematic abuse of birds, dangers to the environment and human health, and injustice to farmers.

 At a time when the poultry industry is reporting record earnings, many contract poultry farmers lose money each year.
 Seventy one percent of farmers whose sole income is from farming live below the poverty line.2 Yet the prosperous poultry industry still lobbies for legislation at the expense of small farmers.
 We have to stand up for these independent farmers.